efa meps march 2018.jpg

 During the summer of 2013, SNP members once again voted to rank Ian top of the SNP list of candidates for the Euro elections held in May 2014.
 The SNP once again topped the poll, winning 2 of Scotland's 6 seats.

 Ian is Vice-President of the European Free Alliance grouping, part of the Greens/EFA Group, the 6th largest political group in the European Parliament.

-He currently serves on the Fisheries and the Economic and Monetary Affairs committees, using every opportunity to highlight the benefits which independent nation status for Scotland would bring!
+He currently serves on the Fisheries committee, using every opportunity to highlight the benefits which independent nation status for Scotland would bring!